aniketmondal1210/GFG-Chronicles/README.md

 ### 🟢 Basic

-Beginner-friendly problems designed to build fundamental programming and problem-solving concepts.
+Beginner-friendly problems focused on fundamental programming and problem-solving concepts.

 ### 🟡 Easy

-Problems covering basic Data Structures, Algorithms, Mathematics, Arrays, Strings, and other fundamental concepts.
+Problems covering fundamental Data Structures, Algorithms, Mathematics, Arrays, Strings, and more.

 ### 🟠 Medium

-Problems that require stronger algorithmic thinking and a deeper understanding of DSA concepts.
+Problems requiring deeper algorithmic understanding and stronger problem-solving skills.

 ### 🔴 Hard

-Challenging problems focused on advanced problem-solving, optimization, and interview-level thinking.
+Challenging problems involving advanced algorithms, optimization, and complex problem-solving.

 ### 🏫 School

-Problems focused on fundamental programming concepts and introductory problem-solving.
+Problems focused on basic programming concepts and introductory problem-solving.

 ---

-## 🛠️ Tech Stack
+## 💻 Languages

+This repository contains solutions written in **multiple programming languages**.

+The language used may vary depending on the problem, concept, or learning objective.

+Some of the languages I work with include:

+* C
+* C++
-* 🐍 **Python**
+* Java
-* 🧩 **Data Structures**
+* Python
-* ⚡ **Algorithms**
+* JavaScript
-* 📚 **GeeksforGeeks**
+* And more...

 ---

-## 🎯 Goals

-The main goals of this repository are:

-* [x] Start solving DSA problems
-* [x] Build consistency
-* [x] Improve problem-solving skills
-* [ ] Master all major DSA topics
-* [ ] Solve more Medium & Hard problems
-* [ ] Prepare for technical interviews
-* [ ] Continue improving solution quality

----

 ## 📚 Topics

-As the repository grows, solutions will cover topics such as:
+As I continue solving problems, this repository covers a wide range of DSA topics, including:

 * Arrays
 * Strings